httpwg/http-extensions/draft-ietf-httpbis-incremental.md

-When an intermediary rejects an incremental request due to security concerns with regard to the payload that the request might convey, the intermediary SHOULD respond with a 403 Forbiddn error with a http_request_denied Proxy-Status response header field ({{Section 2.3.17 of PROXY-STATUS}}).
+When an intermediary rejects an incremental request due to security concerns with regard to the payload that the request might convey, the intermediary SHOULD respond with a 403 Forbidden error with a http_request_denied Proxy-Status response header field ({{Section 2.3.17 of PROXY-STATUS}}).